2.391[J] Nanostructure Fabrication

 Describes current techniques used to analyze and fabricate nanometer-length-scale structures and devices.
 Emphasizes imaging and patterning of nanostructures, including fundamentals of optical, electron (scanning, transmission, and tunneling), and atomic-force microscopy; optical, electron, ion, and nanoimprint lithography, templated self-assembly, and resist technology.
 Surveys substrate characterization and preparation, facilities, and metrology requirements for nanolithography.
 Addresses nanodevice processing methods, such as liquid and plasma etching, lift-off, electroplating, and ion-implant.
 Discusses applications in nanoelectronics, nanomaterials, and nanophotonics.

 2.391[J] will not be offered this semester.
-It will be available in the Spring semester, and will be instructed by K. K. Berggren.
+It will be instructed by K. K. Berggren.

 This class counts for a total of 12 credits.
 This is a graduate-level class.

 You can find more information at the MIT + 2.391[J] NANOSTRUCTURE FABRICATION - Google Search site.